Batu Ampar, Batam

 Batu Ampar is a district (kecamatan) in Batam City, Riau Islands Province, Indonesia.
 This district borders directly with the Strait of Malacca and the neighboring country, Singapore.

 Batu Ampar is one of the 12 districts in Batam City, Riau Islands.
-As of 2020, it had a population of 60,450 and a total area of 40.00 km^{2}.
+As of 2020, it had a population of 60,450 and a total area of 40 sqkm.
 The district regional capital is located in Sungai Jodoh.
 Batu Ampar is also known for its infrastructure and industrial development in Batam.

 Governance

 Villages

 Batu Ampar consists of four urban village (kelurahan):